avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 There are four dimensions that will be used to approximate the computational cost ("gas" usage) of a transaction:

-1. `Bandwidth` ($B) is the amount of network bandwidth used in transaction broadcast.
+1. `Bandwidth` ($B$) is the amount of network bandwidth used in transaction broadcast.
 This is set to the size of the transaction in bytes.
 2. `Reads` ($R$) is the number of state/database reads used in transaction execution.
 3. `Writes` ($W$) is the number of state/database writes used in transaction execution.
 4. `Compute` ($C$) is the total amount of compute used in transaction execution.
 This is set to the number of signatures verified during transaction execution.